yegor256/blog/_posts/2017/oct/2017-10-10-streams-vs-decorators.md

 an instance of some class.
 What classes are they?
 We have no idea by just looking at this code.

+{% quote The biggest issue with this streaming API is the very interface Stream, it's huge! %}

 These two problems are connected.
 The biggest issue with this streaming API is the very interface `Stream`&mdash;it's huge.
 At the time of writing there are 43 methods.
 Forty three, in a single interface!
 This is against